Driverless vehicles for disabled

 The most innovative production vehicles are already equipped with Internet access and a wireless connection to a LAN or satellite network.
 This means that the driver can access useful information in real time — traffic conditions, automatic accident notifications, GPS, weather forecasts, etc. — and interact with the vehicle remotely — to unlock it, locate it or activate the climate control system, to give but a few examples —.
 This is possible thanks to Edge Computing that allows processing all the information in the environment.

-In London, one in every three car journeys will be made in driverless vehicles in 2025 according to a forecast issued by the MERGE Greenwich consortium, which studies how these types of car will exist alongside conventional public transport.
+The UK recently passed the Automated Vehicles Act, which will allow self-driving vehicles on the streets and roads by 2026.
 These vehicles, which are also known as smart, robotic or autonomous, are capable of perceiving their surroundings and moving around without the need for human intervention.

 The new generation of mobile telephony (5G) would appear to be the solution to the communication problems suffered by driverless cars: safe, fast message delivery, bandwidth, reduced latency and the ability to connect different devices.

-According to the UN, in the USA only 35% of disabled people of working age have a job.
+In the USA only 21.3% of disabled people of working age have a job.
 The Ruderman Family Foundation is convinced that two million disabled US citizens could find work if they had access to a means of transport adapted to their needs.

 The automotive industry already offers different alternatives for the disabled: